anodyne/sms/README.md

 * Updated the post count page to combine user records together by email address for compiling total count report
 * Added a hidden field to the contact page to help prevent spam bots from sending spam messages through the contact form
 * Cleaned up some stray PHP short open tags in the install script
+* Added a hidden field to the join page to help prevent spam bots from sending spam messages through the join form
+* Added a hidden field to the docking request page to help prevent spam bots from sending spam messages through the docking request form

 Changed Files
 -------------